rradfar/front-end-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

-1. Unlike `let`, variables declared with `const` defines a constant reference to a value and cannot be reassigned a new value.
+1. Unlike `let`, variables declared with `const`  cannot be reassigned a new value since `const` defines a constant reference to a value.
 2. Unlike `let`, variables declared with `const` must be assigned a value as soon as they are declared.

 </p></details>